Frequently Asked Questions

 Will this impact service that is provided through Leduc Transit in Leduc County?

 Currently, Leduc Transit’s local routes provide service between the City of Leduc and Nisku Business Park.
-With this in mind, the on-demand service has been designed with two zones – one for the City of Leduc and one for Nisku Business Park.
+With this in mind, the on-demand service operates in both of these areas.

 How will the service impact customers who use Leduc Assisted Transportation ervice (LATS)?